-The IBISAMP folder is still created as part of the installation process, but it is not populated.
-You can create those legacy sample files by choosing Create Legacy Sample Tables and Files from the Tutorial drop-down list.
+The current tutorial options have a wider variety of demos, but only load when selected.
+The classic sample/demo files are still available by choosing Create Legacy Sample Tables and Files from the Tutorial drop-down list.

-Because the change is implemented at the folder level, you can choose to continue using IBISAMP as the location for creating the legacy files, or you can select any other folder.
-The drop-down option for Legacy samples creates most, but not all, of the sample files that used to be in IBISAMP.
+Because the change is implemented at the folder level, you can choose to continue using ibisamp as the location for creating the legacy files, or you can select any other folder.
+The drop-down option for Legacy samples creates most, but not all, of the sample files that used to be in ibisamp.
 Some of the prior files were actually DataMigrator-related, and those have been moved to their own tutorials.